Sickle Cell AnemiaCreative Modern Medical Business Card 27

 Getting a Sickle Cell Anemia test is essential for several reasons:

-2. Family Planning: If you and your partner are both carriers of the sickle cell trait, there’s a risk that your child could inherit two copies of the abnormal gene, leading to sickle cell disease.
-Knowing your carrier status allows for informed family planning decisions.
+If you and your partner are both carriers of the sickle cell trait, there’s a risk that your child could inherit two copies of the abnormal gene, leading to sickle cell disease.
+Knowing your career status allows for informed family planning decisions.

 Sickle cell anemia is an inherited blood disorder characterized by the presence of abnormal hemoglobin in red blood cells.
 This abnormal hemoglobin, called hemoglobin S (HbS), can cause the red blood cells to become rigid and take on a crescent or “sickle” shape.
 These misshapen red blood cells can lead to various health problems, including pain, anemia, and organ damage.

-The Sickle Cell Anemia test results can fall into several categories:
+The test results can fall into several categories:

 1. Hemoglobin AA (HbAA): This result indicates that an individual has two normal hemoglobin A genes (HbA) and does not carry the genetic mutation for sickle cell disease.
 They are not affected by the disease and do not pass it on to their offspring.